caraml-dev/docs/projects/secrets.md

 # CaraML Secret

 CaraML provides capability for storing user's secret in the platform.
-The secret can be used by the user within CaraML workfload such as batch prediction, router deployment, and pipeline.
+The secret can be used by the user within CaraML workload such as batch prediction, router deployment, and pipeline.
 The secret is stored within a secret storage which can be configured in CaraML deployment.

 ## Creating Secret